 Tiny cabins go hand-in-hand with the landscape of the Pacific Northwest, and the pond cottage is one of three beautiful vacation rentals available at Olympic View Cottages in Port Angeles.
 As the name suggests, this gem of a place is located on a private pond with a view of the Olympic Mountains.
 The property provides easy access to the roads leading into Olympic National Park, but there are also trails surrounding the property.

-What we love about this gorgeous glamping spot near Olympic National Park: The view of the pond and the quiet surroundings!
+What we love about this gorgeous glamping cabin near Olympic National Park: The view of the pond and the quiet surroundings make you forget about the bustle of the world for a bit.

 Tiny Glamping Cabin in Hoodsport, Washington